 Students who major in Information Technology will be prepared to:

-- Demonstrate the use and application of appropriate information technology methods, processes, and tools to address real-world problems.
+- Demonstrate the use and application of appropriate technology methods, processes, and tools to address real-world problems.

 - Select, deploy, and maintain information technology resources to help an organization achieve its goals and objectives.